wp-plugins/redirect-editor/readme.txt

 1. That's it, just a textarea.

 == Changelog ==
+= 1.3 =
+* Fix CSS error causing redirect lines to all appear on a single line

 = 1.2 =
 * Minor fix for possible corrupted redirects options